Twenty2Eleven78/nugt/QUICK_START.md

 2. **Reload the app** - Changes apply immediately!

+**Note:** If you've previously selected a theme, clear your browser's localStorage to see the config theme.

 ### Option 3: Use Examples
 Copy from `config-examples/`:
 - `manchester-united.json` - Professional club setup